 Cycling Therapy for Cerebral Palsy

-Incredible Benefits of Cycling Therapy for Kids and Adults with Cerebral Palsy
+Incredible Benefits of Cycling Therapy for Kids with Cerebral Palsy

 Cycling is a fun and effective way to improve muscle function and gross motor skills in children with cerebral palsy.
 Cerebral palsy is a neurological disorder characterized by impaired movement and motor function.
 Symptoms of cerebral palsy include weakness, overly rigid muscles, poor muscle control and muscle spasms.
 Physical therapy is a critical part of a treatment program for children with cerebral palsy, because exercise can improve mobility.
 Indeed, when children have surgery to improve muscle function and gross motor skills, physical therapy is required to gain maximum benefit form the surgery.
 Bicycle therapy can be an enjoyable and important part of physical therapy.
 Cycling can help children with cerebral palsy achieve better movement, more independence and a better quality of life.